-HomeCareontheWeb can of course assist you with your Property Care and Rentals Management needs - and now we can also help you get the best financial and tax advice through our various expert partners.
+HomeCareontheWeb can not only assist you with your Property Care and Rentals Management needs – but we can also help you get the best financial and tax advice through our various expert partners.

 Here’s some important information for you about:

 There are a number of ways to transfer money from your home currency into Euros in Spain with the traditional way being a bank transfer, but bank transfers can be very costly.
 We can recommend some well known money transfer companies such as www.moneycorp.com or www.currenciesdirect.com where can save you money on regular or large transfers.

 Download our free guide to Spanish Tax provided by the Perez Legal Group

 Completing Tax Returns in Spain can be costly.
 Most lawyers and accountants charge around 150€ or more per submission.
 Many companies do not even want to take the job on with the main reason being the tight deadlines involved.

 If you rent out your property, you should be submitting quarterly tax returns.
 Where applicable, these have to be completed and submitted by 20th of the following month after the period end.
 (For example, for the quarter 1st January to 31st March, the deadline is 20th April).
 If you live in the EU, you can offset eligible expenditure including: